Increase Donations by Sharing Your Fundraiser

 Our research found that when someone shares a fundraiser with their network just once it results in an average of $13 more in donations.

-After you create your fundraiser, you are prompted to share it for the first time via Facebook, Twitter, and email.
-Take this time to introduce people to your fundraiser.
-And remember that this won’t be the only time you share.
+After you create your fundraiser, you are prompted to share it for the first time via Facebook.
+Facebook is a community of over 2.7 billion active users waiting to hear your story—take this time to introduce people to your fundraiser.
+Remember, every time you share your fundraiser, it helps you connect with more potential donors.

 In your first round of sharing, email your family, friends, neighbors, and coworkers to introduce your fundraiser.
 With GoFundMe, you can send mass emails all at once.